 The pronunciation of the two words is in fact similar, though, depending on the speaker, there may be a bit of an extra vowel added in for the person who does the bris: moy-el.
 The word for “mouth” has a syllabic l at the end.

-Anonymous asked: Regarding pisk in the previous post: I remember that sour puss people were called "fruma pishkes" in my family, loosely translated as strict face.
+Anonymous said: Regarding pisk in the previous post: I remember that sour puss people were called "fruma pishkes" in my family, loosely translated as strict face.
 So, rather than punim, maybe pisk as a slang...just connecting dots. zie ga zunt.
 Shariellen

 Sounds like a good interpretation to me!
 Especially because makhn piskes means “to make faces.”
 Seems likepisk could stand in for the whole face in certain Yiddish expressions via synecdoche.